User guide

 - Habit stack: after an existing routine you already do, I will do this habit.
 Stacks beat willpower.

 - Lazy day version: what counts if you only have 5 minutes.
-The loop only locks in if the brain logs a win, so a "kept the chain alive" version saves you on tired days.
+The habit only sticks if you finish something, so a small version you can always do keeps you going on tired days.

 - Reward: a small positive outcome you actually want.

 Start with 1 to 3 habits.
-Add more once the first ones are sticky.
+Add more once the first ones are automatic.

-Insights is read-only.
-It pulls live numbers from your plan and turns them into a small dashboard.
+Insights pulls live numbers from your plan and turns them into a small dashboard.
+The charts are read-only; milestones can be graded right from their cards.

 - Overview: headlines and celebrations.
 "Habits are landing (97%)."
 "5 quarter milestones lined up, ready to start."